-My role as a counsellor and family therapist is to help you find out what is stopping you from living your life to the full, and to support you in making the changes you want to make.
+My role as an addictions counsellor and family therapist is to help you find out how to make the changes you need to start living your life to the full.

 I use a person-centred, empathic approach to understand your world and what matters to you.
 It’s important that you feel accepted, not judged or criticised – I’m very aware that it takes courage to ask someone for help.
 We will work as a partnership, agreeing on goals you think you’d like to achieve, and our conversations will be entirely private and confidential (please see Confidentiality Statement).

-Some mental health conditions could require the help of a different professional, such as a psychiatrist – in such cases I’m happy to make a recommendation.
+If you are withdrawing from alcohol or drugs, you may need medical attention – it would be wise to check in with your GP.
+Some mental health conditions could require the help of a different professional, such as a psychiatrist.
+If I’m not able to help I’ll do my best to make a recommendation.

 SUPPORT FOR FAMILIES LIVING WITH ADDICTION